vekatze/neut/book/src/some-backstage-notes.md

 - ConsA(i64, bool) // e.g. ConsA(3, True): Foo(a)
 - ConsB(a)
 }

-// Haskell counterpart:
-//   data Foo a
-//     = ConsA Int64 Bool
-//     | ConsB a
 ```

 In an ordinary language, the internal representation of `ConsA(3, True)` will be something like: